 This sweet toy has multiple textures and materials engage a child's developing tactile sensitivity.

 Here's another great open-ended construction toy to stimulate kids' senses and encourage open-ended play.
 Kids get magnetized blocks that are the same shapes but different colors.
 They build and build and build.
 And they help develop their fine motor skills.

 Kinetic sand helps a child develop his or her manipulative skills, by having them use rakes and molds to create things.
 The sand is a great sensory tool because it's soft, easy to shape, and then reshape again.

 Many kids with autism need to develop their fine motor skills, so manipulative toys like WikkiStix can help.

 Sure, it might take you a month to put this together (we kid, we kid).
 But the payoff is worth it.
-“Imaginative and collaborative play are skills we’re wanting to enhance.
-So I’d say get a dollhouse, or a play kitchen,” says Silverman, which will encourage your kid to engage with you or other kids.
-This dream kitchen helps kids get into collaborative play and because it looks like a real kitchen, it helps kids make sense of the adult world around them.
+A kitchen like this one encourages imaginative and collaborative play.
+And because it looks like a real kitchen, it helps kids make sense of the adult world around them.